 Country of Origin: Scotland and England

-Original Purpose: Hunt otter and badgers
+Original Purpose: Hunt otters and badgers

 Height: 8 to 11 inches tall